joshbrew/tinybuild/tinybuild/docs/esbuild.md

 ## Bundler settings

-Any unlisted settings are just typical esbuild settings, which can be configured per build type via the .options tag (e.g. config.options.browser = {...more esbuild settings})
+Any unlisted settings are just typical esbuild settings, which can be configured per build type via the .outputs tag (e.g. config.outputs.browser = {...more esbuild settings})
 ```js

 //found in esbuild/bundler.js